 On a more positive note, advocates are proposing a Wolf Conservation Stamp in Montana that is fundamentally an effort to conserve wolves.
 It is a way for non-hunters and other non-consumptive advocates of wildlife to have a voice in wolf management.
 Please voice your support today for Montana’s Wolf Conservation Stamp, and be sure to comment before the Friday, July 25, deadline.

 Meanwhile, Wyoming is proposing to nearly double its wolf hunting quota in 2014, though the limit of 46 is still less than two years ago when it was 52.
 These wolves could be taken in the so-called "Trophy Game Zone", where approximately 180 of the animals roam.
 Wolves in Yellowstone National Park are off-limits and those that are in the "Predator Zone" outside the "Trophy Game Zone" can be killed at any time.
 Read our comments here.

 All that said, the numbers for 2013 are out, and they bode well for Yellowstone wolves.
 Numbers increased slightly in Wyoming, held steady in Montana and decreased in Idaho, where they state is aggressively trying to reduce the population.
 About 1,700 wolves still roam the Northern Rockies, including 440 in Greater Yellowstone.

 The over-arching message: Wolves are resilient and they are here to stay.

 In addition to wolf populations remaining steady, livestock depredation was down 27 percent in Montana.

-This all comes on the heels of an earlier Yellowstone Wolf Project report that no collared wolves that frequent the park were taken by hunters this past fall.
+This all comes on the heels of an earlier Yellowstone Wolf Project report which announced no collared wolves that frequent the park were taken by hunters this past fall.
 Project officials reported that Yellowstone now has 86 wolves and had its best pup season yet.